-- We recommend that the lead ministry for planned relocation should focus primarily on policy matters and should not have extensive operational responsibilities. - We recommend that in formulating its policy framework for planned relocation, the Government should evaluate the relative merits of: - mainstreaming the new and additional operational responsibilities within existing government departments and Crown entities; or - creating a new government agency, whether in the form of a departmental agency or a Crown entity, to undertake some the operational responsibilities. - We recommend that the Government considers creating a special purpose consultative body to address important issues relating to planned relocation.
+We recommend that the lead ministry for planned relocation should focus primarily on policy matters and should not have extensive operational responsibilities.

+In formulating its policy framework for planned relocation, the Government should evaluate the relative merits of:

+- mainstreaming the new and additional operational responsibilities within existing government departments and Crown entities; or - creating a new government agency, whether in the form of a departmental agency or a Crown entity, to undertake some the operational responsibilities. - We recommend that the Government considers creating a special purpose consultative body to address important issues relating to planned relocation.
 Members should include elected representatives of all three levels of government; iwi, hapū and Māori representatives; and business and community groups. - We recommend that the primary responsibility for policy advice on the regulatory framework for risk management should reside with the lead ministry for planned relocation.
-The Climate Change Commission should be mandated
+The Climate Change Commission should be mandated under the Climate Change Response Act 2002, with responsibility for independently auditing the quality of risk assessment processes relating to climate change adaptation, including planned relocation.